 Comparing the main ovarian reserve tests

-Three tests are commonly used together or interchangeably to assess ovarian reserve.
-They measure related things but are not equivalent.
+If your clinic has mentioned more than one ovarian reserve test, here is how they fit together for you.
+Three tests are commonly used together or interchangeably to assess your ovarian reserve, and you may see any combination of them on your results.
+They measure related things, but they are not equivalent.

 | Test | What it measures | Best for | Limitations |